-Overview of programming SharePoint hub sites
+SharePoint hub sites overview

 SharePoint hub sites connect and organize sites based on organizational attributes such as project, department, division, or region.
 You can use PowerShell cmdlets or the SharePoint REST API to automate tasks such as creating, removing, or controlling permissions for hub sites.

-You can create up to 50 hub sites for an organization.
+You can create up to 2000 hub sites for an organization.